Storm King Art Center, New YorkHistorical & Cultural Sites

 Explore the Sculpture Collection

-Bring your own food and enjoy a picnic amidst the sculptures.
-Covered and uncovered picnic tables are available near the North Meadow and South Fields.
-If you prefer to purchase food on-site, the Outdoor Cafe is open from 10 AM to 4 PM, serving a seasonal selection of grab-and-go sandwiches, salads, and drinks.
-On Saturdays and Sundays, a Cafe Cart is also available from 11 AM to 3 PM on the back patio of the museum, weather permitting.
+The Outdoor Cafe, open from 10 AM to 4 PM, serves a seasonal selection of grab-and-go sandwiches, salads, and drinks.
+On Saturdays and Sundays, a Cafe Cart is also available from 11 AM to 3 PM, offering snacks and drinks on the back patio of the museum, weather permitting.
+Picnicking is also permitted, with covered and uncovered picnic tables available near the North Meadow and South Fields.

-Things to Do in New Windsor & Beyond
+Things to Do in New Windsor and Nearby

-• National Purple Heart Hall of Honor: Located nearby, this museum honors recipients of the Purple Heart.
+• **National Purple Heart Hall of Honor:** Located in New Windsor, this free museum honors America's combat-wounded service members with interactive exhibits and a "Roll of Honor."

 Best Time to Visit